Storybook-Sound/website/discography.md

 <script>const galleries = {{ site.data.discography | jsonify }};</script>
 # Discography

 <p>Click on any project below for details and gallery view, categorized by year.
-To view simple, text-based client listing, <a href="clients.html">click here</a>.</p>
+To view a simple, text-based client listing, <a href="clients.html">click here</a>.</p>
 <div id=gallery></div>